secretGeek/til/oracle/connection_strings.md

 `tnsnames.ora` is a file that contains enough configuration detail that your machine should be able to connect to the remote machine.

-How does Oracle find the tnsnames.ora file?
+How does Oracle find the `tnsnames.ora` file?

-Oracle relies on an environment variable, TNS_ADMIN
+Oracle relies on an environment variable, TNS_ADMIN, which contains the folder name in which `tnsnames.ora` is stored.

 If you don't have this environment variable set, then Oracle will not be able to find the tnsnames.ora file (or the sqlnet.ora file, which will be described later)